Axway/amplify-central/content/en/docs/manage_service_registry/service_management.md

 You can filter the services by the Service type, Stages, Environments, Owners, and Security and Design grading scores (A, B, C, D, E and F) using the **Filter By** controls.
 Search by the Service Name with the search bar.

-A mock endpoint can be created, if the Service meets the [requirements](#create-mock-endpoint), by clicking the 3 ellipsis button and selecting **Create Mock Endpoint**.

 * Once the **Create Mock Endpoint** sideblade appears there are 3 input fields present.
 Fill these inputs out according to the information [provided](#create-mock-endpoint).
 * When finished, click **Save**.
 If successfull a success screen will give the option to close the sideblade or go to the API Service.